Walk4Muscle/documents/Knowledge sharing.md

             Please refer to the offical guide, [Configure PHP in Azure App Service Web Apps](https://azure.microsoft.com/en-us/documentation/articles/web-sites-php-configure/).

       - - -
-   + **Q**: How to enable connection to Azure SQL in PHP applications on Azure Web Apps?
+   + **Q**: How to enable connection to Azure SQL Database in PHP applications on Azure Web Apps?
      **A**: Be default, the DLL libraries `php_sqlsrv` and `php_pdo_sqlsrv` have been installed in the PHP ext folder on Azure, but haven't been configured in PHP runtime.
 So we need to configure the extensions manually:
      1. Create a file named `.user.ini` at the root directory of your application on Azure.
      2. Write the following content in `.user.ini`: